websanco/liferay-learn/docs/dxp/latest/en/site-building/site-settings/site-settings-ui-reference.md

 - Payment
 - Shipping

-On this section, you can configure the Commerce settings at the Site scope.
+Here you can configure the Commerce settings at the Site scope.
 For more information about Commerce settings, see [Liferay Commerce Configuration Overview](../../../../../commerce/latest/en/store-administration/liferay-commerce-configuration-overview.html).

 ![Default Site Settings for Commerce](./site-settings-ui-reference/images/21.png)